 The second reason why fiscal stabilization policy may have fewer negative long-term budgetary consequences is that such policy is, at least in principle, countercyclical.
 So, for example, a legislated tax cut during a recession need not remain in place once the recession is over and, thus, the growth of GDP has returned to its long-run level.

 Increasingly, proponents of fiscal stabilization policy argue for policy rules that cut taxes or increase stimulus (transfer) payments based on certain features of the economy.
-Such rules are conceptually akin to automatic stabilizers; though these rules are substantially more robust, intentional, and active.
+Such rules are conceptually akin to automatic stabilizers; though these proposed rules are substantially more robust, intentional, and active than automatic stabilizers.
 For example, the proposed Sahm Rule—named for Claudia Sahm, the director of macroeconomic policy at the Washington Center for Equitable Growth and formerly with the Board of Governors of the Federal Reserve—directs stimulus payments to households when the three-month-average unemployment rate rises by at least a half of a percentage point above the lowest monthly unemployment rate in the previous 12 months.
-This criterion has predicted every recession since 1970; and, importantly, it has not signaled false positives—signals of recessions that turn out not to be.
+This criterion—the subject of a future Morning Macro segment—has predicted every recession since 1970; and, importantly, it has not signaled false positives—signals of recessions that turn out not to be.

 The idea here is that once policymakers—and legislators—set the policy rule, fiscal stabilization policy would be implemented if the economy underperforms (triggering the need for a policy response), whether or not policymakers were willing to implement fiscal policy at that moment.
 Moreover, because households and firms would understand the trigger rules—the Sahm Rule, for example—ahead of a recession, households and firms may not curtail spending in ways that would otherwise worsen the recession.